Nwora, Enoch lead No. 5 Louisville past Youngstown St. 78-55

+For the game, Youngstown State outrebounded Louisville 46-38, thanks to 19 offensive rebounds that led to 23 second-chance points.
+It’s an issue Mack brought up with his team both at halftime and after the game as well.

+“We are very early into the season,” Mack said.
+“We are far from a finished product, but I know this: We have to get much better in that area.”

-The Penguins shot just 35.3% in the first half, but Darius Quisenberry hit a buzzer-beating 3-pointer to cut the Cardinals lead to 38-31 at the break.
-However, Youngstown State couldn’t carry that momentum into the second half as they missed 13 of their first 17 second-half shots.
+Youngstown State couldn’t carry the momentum into the second half as they missed 13 of their first 17 second-half shots, allowing the Cardinals to lead 60-41 midway through the second half.

-Steven Enoch added 17 points and a career-high 14 rebounds for Louisville, which also got 16 points from Ryan McMahon.
-Louisville posted 22 assists, with Darius Perry dishing out a career-best 12.

-Louisville led by as many as 24 points in the second half.
+“There’s just so many guys out there who can shoot the ball,” Youngstown State coach Jerrod Calhoun said.
+“That’s their biggest strength.
+I don’t know if there’s a team out there that shoots it like these guys.”

-Naz Bohannon led the Penguins, which outrebounded Louisville 46-38, with 14 points.
+Naz Bohannon led the Penguins with 14 points as six of his seven rebounds came off the offensive glass.
 Quisenberry added 11.

 BIG PICTURE

 Youngstown State: After dispatching Division III Thiel College by 48 points in their season opener, the Penguins looked like they would quickly find themselves on the opposite end of such a beatdown Sunday.
-However, they more than held their own against a bigger Louisville team, using 11 first-half offensive rebounds to generate 16 second-chance points and stay in the game.
+However, they more than held their own against a bigger Louisville team, using 11 first-half offensive rebounds to generate 16 second-chance points and stay in the game until, as Calhoun noted, Louisville’s talent took over in the second half.

 Louisville: The Cardinals shot better than 50 percent from the floor for the second straight game.
 While there were some defensive issues inside during the first half, the Cardinals got those corrected in the second half and eventually put away the Penguins.